Trump appears to undercut his campaign’s efforts over microphone rules at debate

 “We agreed to the same rules, I don’t know, doesn’t matter to me, I’d rather have it probably on, but the agreement was that it would be the same as it was last time,” Trump said when asked by a reporter if he wanted the microphones muted during the debate when the candidate is not speaking.

-Trump also again casted doubt on whether he would participate in the debate.
+Trump also again cast doubt on whether he would participate in the debate.

 “When I looked at the hostility of that, I said, ‘Why am I doing it?
 Let’s do it with another network.’
 I want to do it,” Trump said